 The Department offers a Bachelor of Science in Business Administration and a Bachelor of Arts in Management.
-Department classes may be taken toward the major upon completion of the prerequisite courses with a 2.0 or higher in each course.
-A student seeking to declare the BS in Business Administration or the BA in Management offered by the Department must have a cumulative GPA of 2.7 at the time they submit their Declaration of Major.
+Students may take department classes toward either major after completion of any prerequisite courses with a grade of 2.0 or higher.
+Students must have a cumulative GPA of 2.7 at the time they submit a Declaration of Major for the B.S. in Business Administration or the B.A. in Management.
+The department's majors and the minor offer a personal, pragmatic, professional business education steeped in the liberal arts tradition that prepares graduates for fulfilling careers in the global economy.

-Learning outcomes for the BS program may be found at www.redlands.edu/BS-BUS/learning-outcomes.
+Learning outcomes for the BS and BA program may be found at www.redlands.edu/BS-BUS/learning-outcomes.